 In December last year Sharla from Wanganui-NZ introduced me to three Wanganui based artists – Lizzette Britton who works with clay, Jack Marsden-Mayer who works with driftwood, and Ivan Vostinar, painter, sculptor, and potter.
 You can visit the studios of all three artists plus over 60 more at Artists Open Studios in Whanganui in March.

 If you’re a follower of the blog you may have picked up on my slight obsession with caravans.
-I was thrilled when Sharla arranged for us to meet what turned out to be the very lovely and bubbly Lizzette Britton.
+I was thrilled when Sharla arranged for us to meet the very lovely and bubbly Lizzette Britton.
 Lizzette works from her Glue Pots and Lemon Drops Gallery and Studio producing adorable little hand-built clay caravans.

 The next artist I met was Jack Marsden-Mayer, Jack builds animal driftwood sculptures in a warehouse at 42 Bedford Avenue in Gonville.
 When I walked into his studio I was gob smacked, I’ve never seen so much driftwood, there were piles everywhere, one pile destined to be the eyes of animals yet to be created.
 There was also a kiwi sculpture in progress, and a large horse undergoing repair.